What is LTM vs. NTM Multiples?

 To ensure the comparisons are apples-to-apples, equity value must be matched with metrics that pertain solely to equity shareholders, while enterprise value must match with metrics applicable to all stakeholders (e.g. common and preferred equity shareholders, lenders / debt holders)

 LTM stands for Last Twelve Months.
 LTM multiples refer to metrics representing past operating performance.
-For example, the amount of EBITDA generated by a company in the past twelve months would be classified as a LTM metric.
+For example, the amount of EBITDA generated by a company in the past twelve months would be classified as an LTM metric.

 In terms of presentation, both “LTM” and “TTM” can routinely be found in comps sheets.

 NTM, on the other hand, stands for Next Twelve Months.
-Multiples denoted as NTM means the selected metric is based on the projected performance in the coming twelve months.
+Multiples denoted as NTM means the selected metric is based on projected performance in the coming twelve months.